- What is a copywriter?

 - What is a proofreader?

 This post will examine the differences between these different services.
-Once you understand the differences, you’ll be able to decide what kind of help you might need.
+Once you understand the differences, you’ll be able to decide whether you need a writer, editor, or proofreader.

 What is a copywriter?